Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 ▢ It’s common to be asked questions about one’s life like occupation, age, and marital status.

 ▢ In restaurants, including fast food restaurants, you don’t put away your own trays and dishes.
-From my experience, tipping is expected of tourists.

 ▢ Internet speed in the Philippines is quite slow.
 Mobile internet speeds on average are 30 mbps and 75 mbps broadband speeds.

-▢ If it’s obvious you’re not a tourist or non-Filipino, you may receive a lot of stares and “hello’s,” usually just out of curiosity and friendliness, especially from children.
+▢ If it’s obvious you’re not a tourist or non-Filipino, you may receive a lot of stares and “hellos,” usually just out of curiosity and friendliness, especially from children.

 ▢ Like in many countries in Asia, there’s not really a culture of personal space, especially in crowded markets and on public transportation.

-Best Times to Visit by Season
+Best Time to Visit the Philippines by Season

 A single road in Philippines surrounded by tall palm trees and green grass